a-morales/kwm/README.md

 Using hotkeys to change window focus will work even if focus-follows-mouse has been disabled.

 *Multiple monitor support (in progress):*
+`kwmc screen -f prev|next|id` can be used to give focus to a different monitor.
-There are different ways to move a window between monitors.
-The first one is by using `kwmc screen -m prev|next|id`.
+To move a window between monitors, `kwmc screen -m prev|next|id` can be used.
-The other option is to make the window floating and manually move it with the mouse, then un-float it.
+Making a window floating and manually moving it with the mouse also works.
-When moving a window directly with the mouse, *Kwm* will detect on mouse-release that the window
+If a tiled window is moved with the mouse, *Kwm* will detect on mouse-release
-position has changed, and automatically make it floating (Due to technical limitations this event
+that the window position has changed, and automatically make it floating.
-must occur on the monitor which currently holds the window).
+(Technical limitations: This event must occur on the monitor that tiled the window).

-Moving the mouse to a different monitor should activate the monitor automatically.
-`kwmc screen -f prev|next|id` can also be used to give focus to a different monitor.

 ## Build:

 Because there is no app bundle, *Kwm* has to be started from a terminal.
 To compile and start *Kwm*, simply run

       make